 Every filter comes with a list of pros and cons.
 The best thing about HEPA filters is that they have more pros and cons.

 - Able to capture even the tiniest particles.
-It doesn’t matter how stubborn the particles are, with this filter they are going to be dead.
+It doesn’t matter how stubborn the particles are; with this filter, they will be dead.

 - They are not the emitters of ozone which makes them the best of all the filters.

 - They cannot remove smells.
-However, they can remove particles of up to 0.3 microns, yet they are unable to remove smells and odors.
+However, they can remove particles of up to 0.3 microns, yet they cannot remove smells and odors.
 The smell may never leave your room.

 - They need your constant attention and require filter replacement on a routine basis for efficiency.